-Avoid clients which tend to give you more work once they set a price for the original job, and all of sudden they remember three different things you need to do for them, that wasn’t a part of the original agreement.
+Avoid clients which tend to give you more work once they set a price for the original job and all of sudden they remember three different things you need to do for them, which wasn’t a part of the original agreement.
 They’re just trying to get more for the same buck.

 9. No Collaboration